 Is your website secure?

-Does your website have Click-to-Call and quick to access contact details?
+Does your website have click-to-call and quick-to-access contact details?

-Does your website rank well with Google?
+Does your website rank well on Google?

 Now that you have access to your user’s world, you need to show them they can trust you.
 This is one of the fundamental failures of websites that aren’t delivering outcomes.
-“Sure I can see that you claim to do everything I need … but I’m just not sure how credible you are”.
+“Sure, I can see that you claim to do everything I need… but I’m just not sure how credible you are.”

-As we travel along humanity’s World Wide Web journey, security and trust have become paramount as consumers and businesses have experienced the sour taste of a bad choice.
 For me, it was the hoodie my son desperately wanted from his YouTube music hero that set me back $167AUD and hasn’t been seen in almost 9 months, and the unanswered emails seeking a refund.
 I tell this story to remind you of your own personal online fails.

 So building trust is key, and it comes in a pyramid of user content.

 This social proof content is often what our clients find the hardest to get because they spend so much time operationally in their businesses that they simply forget to ask.
-If you need help capturing and collecting social proof we have a few tricks to make things easier for you to get feedback from real customers about their real experiences.
+If you need help capturing and collecting social proof, we have a few tricks to make things easier for you to get feedback from real customers about their real experiences.